 - a.
-Entry statements into the town centre, and the town from the bypass - b.
-Directional signage reflective of Northam's unique identity, with landmark signage at key destinations - c.
-Interpretation content to communicate the significance of each destination - d.
-Development / enhancement of the town centre Heritage Walk as a complementary way-finding experience - e.
-As part of the broader network, include a walk trail along the Avon River and through the Town Centre to include waypoint markers/plaques and small artworks on Aboriginal meanings for the local area. - f.
-As part of the walk, include a constellation marker which includes the latitude/longitude, history and community endorsed communications on the key towns in the Shire, bringing a regional fabric into a local installation. - g.
-Development of digital content / application to correspond with the wayfinding strategy (e.g. sync in with a mobile app, 3D graphics, audio story-telling, online story-telling)
+Entry statements into the Town Centre, and the town from the Great Eastern Highway Bypass entry points; - b.
+Directional signage reflective of Northam's unique identity, with landmark signage at key destinations; - c.
+Interpretation content to communicate the significance of each destination; - d.
+Development / enhancement of the Town Centre Heritage Walk as a complementary way-finding experience; - e.
+As part of the broader network, include a walk trail along the Avon River and through the Town Centre to include waypoint markers/plaques and small artworks on Aboriginal meanings for the local area; - f.
+As part of the walk, include a constellation marker which includes the latitude/longitude, history and community endorsed communications on the key towns in the Shire, bringing a regional fabric into a local installation; and - g.
+Development of digital content / application to correspond with the wayfinding strategy (e.g. sync in with a mobile app, 3D graphics, audio story-telling, online story-telling).